Research history of Mosasaurus: Naming

 Even though the binomial naming system was well established at the time, Cuvier never designated a scientific name to the new species and for a while, it continued being referred to as the "great animal of Maastricht".
+The very first scientific name was proposed by Samuel Thomas von Sömmerring in 1816, in which he erected the species Lacerta gigantea on the basis of a skeleton of a marine reptile having been discovered in Bavaria, Germany, the author seeing it as a juvenile individual belonging to the same species as the specimen described by Cuvier.
+It would later turn out that this skeleton shared no affinity with the Maastricht specimen, being in fact a thalattosuchian which was later named Geosaurus by Cuvier in 1824.
 In 1822, English doctor James Parkinson published a conversation that included a suggestion made by Llandaff dean William Daniel Conybeare to refer to the species as the Mosasaurus as a temporary name until Cuvier decided on a permanent scientific name.
-Cuvier never made one; instead, he himself adopted Mosasaurus as the species' genus and designated MNHN AC 9648 as its holotype.
-In 1829, English paleontologist Gideon Mantell added the specific epithet hoffmannii in 1829 in honor of Hoffmann.
+Cuvier never made one; instead, he himself adopted Mosasaurus as the genus name in a volume dating from 1829 of his flagship work Le Règne Animal.
+The genus name came from the Latin Mosa "Meuse" and the Ancient Greek σαῦρος (saûros, "lizard"), all literally meaning "lizard of the Meuse", in reference to the river where MNHN AC 9648 was discovered nearby.